RMWinslow/papersdrafts/contagion/notes_gammadistribution.md

 - [ ] Play around with the multiplicative $$U$$ some more.
 It looks like the threshold condition breaks down but maybe I flip a sign or something.
 (6-29 B)

+- [ ] Maybe just fix the dispersion as a function of the disease and let the rate vary as a consumer response?